 Training and Workshops - Engage, Grow, Deepen

 - To view the training courses available to our adult school support workers and staff, view our school training and development pages.

 With the exception of three excellent stand-alone diocesan academies (St Bede's, All Saints March and Bourn), Church academies within the Diocese are members of the successful and thriving Diocese of Ely Multi-Academy Trust (DEMAT) and ACT Multi-Academy Trust.

 DEMAT was established by the Diocesan Board of Education specifically as a stand-alone legal entity and is one of the biggest academy trusts in the country (39 schools).

-ACT Multi Academy Trust is our newest Academy Trust having been established on 1 September 2023.
+ACT Multi Academy Trust is our newest Academy Trust, established on 1 September 2023.

-Both successful trusts, have their own Board of Trustees (including the DDE).
+Both successful trusts, have their own Board of Trustees (including the DDE or the DDE's nominated representative).
 They also report to the Department for Education, as the majority funding body.